steve0802/GitHubInfoSearcher/README.md

 The project architecture is composed of the following components:

-     * Android MVVM pattern using Koin library and Architecture Components (ViewModel and LiveData)
+     * Android MVVM pattern using Architecture Components (ViewModel and LiveData)
      * Rest API calls using Retrofit2 libray
      * Android Paging library